AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/create-journal-entry-report.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites

 Before you begin, you must make sure:

-* Any fields that you want to report on are tracked in `Workfront`.
+* Any fields that you want to report on are tracked in Workfront.
 You can only report on data from the Updates area that is tracked.

-  To learn how to add fields that you want `Workfront` to track, see [Configure system updates](../../../administration-and-setup/set-up-workfront/system-tracked-update-feeds/configure-system-updates.md).
+  To learn how to add fields that you want Workfront to track, see [Configure system updates](../../../administration-and-setup/set-up-workfront/system-tracked-update-feeds/configure-system-updates.md).

 * Any custom fields that you want to report on have the setting `Display field changes in update feeds` enabled.